rpkamp/report-array/README.md

 }
 ```

 The `isset` part takes up 3 lines total and is quite hard to read.
 This is where `ReportArray` comes in.
-Instead of the above you can do
+Instead of the above you can do the following:

 ```php
 $storage = new rpkamp\ReportArray\Storage();